anubhab-m02/PDF-QnA/readme.md

 ## Usage

 1.  **Upload PDFs:**  Use the file uploader to select and upload your PDF documents.
-2.  **Process & Ask:**  Click the "Process & Ask" button to process the documents and enable the chat interface.
+2.  **Process & Ask:**  Click the "Process Documents" button to process the documents and enable the chat interface.
 3.  **Ask Questions:**  Type your questions in the chat input field and press Enter.
 4.  **View Responses:**  The assistant's responses will be displayed in the chat area along with your questions, creating a conversation history.